Bacalhau is Portugal...

 Portugal in a tin

 The Bacalhau they make is simply Portugal in a tin.
 Authentic, genuine and proud.
 It carries in its flavour the oldest recipes of the country, the popular traditions that can’t be forgotten, but also the effort of a family business that proudly push back the mass production and the flattening of the local culture.
 One tin will bring you to Lisbon, to its cobblestone roads, to its sunlight and scent of sea breeze, to Regina’s store in Rua dos Bacalhoeiros (...yep) that looks exactly like it did in the 30s.
 Food is culture, Bacalhau is Portugal.

-Free Standard UK delivery.
+Free Standard UK delivery on orders over £10.

 Delivery charges still apply to other EU countries, or if Express delivery is chosen.

 This item is usually delivered in packaging that fits through UK letterboxes, meaning you should receive it even if you're not in.